vacuumlabs/cryptofund-utilities/README.md

-# Crypto currency fund
+# Cryptocurrency fund

-Set of utilities that'll help you to setup and manage your own crypto-investment fund.
+Set of utilities that'll help you to setup and manage your own crypto fund.
 You can then expose this to your family and close friends.
 Utilities you find here will help you:

 - keeping track of new businesses (i.e. who owns what)